-On August 18, 2022, the Company announced that it had filed the Copper Creek Technical Report (as defined in "Description of the Business - General").
+On August 18, 2022, the Company announced that it had filed the technical report titled "NI 43-101 Technical Report Mineral Resource Estimate Copper Creek Project, Arizona" with an effective date of July 6, 2022.

 On July 6, 2022, the Company announced an updated mineral resource estimate for the Copper Creek Project.